Ourstress/minimalCodeLambdaFunction/README.md

 In deploy.sh, change the following to your own:

 - s3 bucket name - use your own instead of hello888
-- stack-name - use your own instead of minimalCodeDynamo
+- stack-name - use your own instead of firebaseLogging

-## References

-## Debugging notes

-Cloudformation

-- if rollback means deployment on cloudformation failed
-- Check cloudformation events to see exactly which part caused the failure

-Lambda Cloudwatch logs

-- If you got error messages from post response, lambda cloudwatch logs provide clues